Skip to Main Content

 Statement of Purpose

-The Irvine Sullivan Ingram Library (the Library) supports the mission of the institution and the changing needs of the University through its collections and services.
-The Library selects and manages its resources and services in order to support the broad educational mission of the University, including experiential learning and professional readiness, and to provide its large and diverse community of students, faculty and staff with access to relevant information.
-Collection management directly supports the University’s instruction, research, and public service responsibilities which include curriculum related instruction, extracurricular learning, research, and other campus educational objectives.
+Irvine Sullivan Ingram Library (the Library) supports the mission of the institution and the changing needs of the University of West Georgia through its collections and services.
+The Library selects and manages information resources and tailors services to support the broad educational mission of the University, including experiential learning and professional readiness, and to provide its community of students, faculty and staff with access to relevant information.
+Collection management directly supports the University’s instruction, research, and public service responsibilities which include curriculum-related instruction, extracurricular learning, research, experiential learning and career readiness, and other campus educational objectives.

 General Policy